Yu-Leung Ng

 I research the psychology of media and technology.
-Since I outlined a research agenda for prosociality with and through interactive media (Ng, 2016), I have been especially interested in understanding human reciprocity and cooperation with/through interactive media technologies, including but not limited to artificial intelligence (AI) media and social media.
+Since outlining a research agenda for prosociality with and through interactive media (Ng, 2016), I have been especially interested in understanding human reciprocity and cooperation with/through interactive media technologies, including but not limited to artificial intelligence (AI) media and social media.

 Ng, Y.-L. (2016).
 More than social–cultural influences: A research agenda for evolutionary perspectives on prosocial media effects.
 Review of General Psychology, 20, 317–335. https://doi.org/10.1037/gpr0000084